-Organization of Whole Brain model weights.
-Voxel weights from the whole brain were also back projected into their original 3-dimensional voxel positions.
-Model weights, i.e. the relative contribution and direction of each voxel in discriminating between self and other related thought, were examined across the entire brain.
+Organization of Whole Brain Model Weights

+Voxel weights from the whole brain were also back projected into their original 3D voxel positions.
+Model weights, that is, the relative contribution and direction of each voxel in discriminating between self- and other-related thought, were examined across the entire brain.
 To test the reliability of the model weights, we repeated the permutation procedures reported in the previous section for the whole brain and thresholded our model weights, controlling for multiple comparison (FDR corrected, $\alpha = 0.05$).
-We found that the MPFC was reliably involved in discriminating between self and other related processing as were other regions throughout the brain.
+We found that the MPFC was reliably involved in discriminating between self- and other-related processing as were other regions throughout the brain.
 Peak voxel weights coding for self-related thought were primarily localized to the VMPFC and anterior cingulate cortex (ACC).
-Voxels coding for other-related thought were more distributed throughout the brain, showing peak voxel weights in the PCC, left angular gyrus and left temporal lobe (figure 3).
+Voxels coding for other-related thought were more distributed throughout the brain, showing peak voxel weights in the PCC, left angular gyrus, and left temporal lobe (Fig. 3).